nghiapq77/voice-verification/README.md

 ```python
 python dataprep.py --save_path dataset/wavs --generate --split_ratio -1
 ```

+In addition to the Python dependencies, `wget` and `ffmpeg` must be installed on the system.

 ## Pretrained models
 Pretrained models and corresponding cohorts can be downloaded from [here](https://drive.google.com/drive/folders/15FYmgHGKlF_JSyPGKfJzBRhQpBY5JcBw?usp=sharing).